chyves/chyves/USAGE.md

 ````

 ### Dependencies
 `bhyve` and `chyves` will run on a base installation, however kernel modules are required that are not loaded by default.
-There are also certain applications that enchance their capabilities. `chyves` checks for these components and exits if not detected.
+There are also certain applications that enhance their capabilities. `chyves` checks for these components and exits if not detected.

 Kernel Modules
 - `vmm` (Required to run the guests as this allocates the resources)